Pusty/writeups/HITCONCTF2020/README.md

       errorMessage("Child dead..");

   }

 }
 ```

-This means our shellcode has to delete the cookie when executed and rewrite the cookie back to memory when executed in reverse order while somehow preserving the cookie somewhere to access after register resets.
+This means our shellcode has to delete the cookie when executed and rewrite the cookie back to memory when executed in reverse order while somehow preserving the cookie somewhere to access after the state is reset.

 ### AVX!